The best way to build websites with Codex

 "Build me a documentation site for my SaaS product"

-Codex calls sitemd_status, then sitemd_site_context to learn the conventions, then sitemd_pages_create_batch to scaffold pages, then sitemd_content_validate to check quality, then sitemd_deploy when you confirm.
+Codex calls sitemd status, then sitemd site-context to learn the conventions, then sitemd pages create-batch to scaffold pages, then sitemd content validate to check quality, then sitemd deploy when you confirm.
 The skill surfaces the right context as the agent works.
 You watch the dev server preview update live.

 You can also run a skill directly: